darkrun95/Applied-Data-Science/README.md

 Coursera Specialization course - Applied Data Science Using Python

 1. Introduction to Data Science in Python - University of Michigan
+2. Applied Plotting, Charting & Data Representation in Python - University of Michigan